University Programs

 Basic Research

-Opioid Withdrawal Severity and Duration after Treatment with Morphine alone or Morphine/Ketamine Mixtures in Male and Female Rats
+35. Opioid Withdrawal Severity and Duration after Treatment with Morphine alone or Morphine/Ketamine Mixtures in Male and Female Rats

-Jakob Schmit, Ellen Benz, Carson Convery, Rishika Kuntamukkla, Emily Stover, Charlotte Young, Erika Germinario, Amelia Mosier, Payton Johnson, Lucy Kohara, Vanessa Minervini PhD
+Jakob Schmit, Ellen Benz, Carson Convery, Rishika Kuntamukkla, Emily Stover, Charlotte Young, Erika Germinario, Amelia Mosier, Payton Johnson, Lucy Kohara, and Vanessa Minervini PhD

 Creighton University, Department of Psychological Sciences